 "W must be > 0."
 No computations.

 This error message will only appear in two-dimensional dispersion.
-Aquifer width
+Groundwater aquifer width

 must be entered, and it must be positive.

 This error message will only appear if x, y, or z is being computed.
 This message

 will be shown if the ratio of mass to concentration entered is too low to be physically

 computations.
 C, D*, dh/dx, K, M, n, ne , and t must

 all be ≥ 0 if entered. x, y, and z can be

 "n and ne must be ≤ 100%."
 No